 Violence & Injury Prevention

 To reduce the number of injuries in the home and neighborhoods by promoting safety and injury prevention awareness among the York community.
-The Bureau of Health's main focus is on falls prevention in older adults, suicide prevention in teenagers, and unintentional injuries in youth; however, there are other injury prevention-related topics that staff are involved with.
+The Bureau of Health's main focus is on falls prevention in older adults, Child Passenger Safety and unintentional injuries in youth; however, there are other injury prevention-related topics that staff are involved with.

 Hundreds of York City residents sustain serious harm each year as a result of unintentional injuries that occur in the home, at the workplace, in schools, at playgrounds, and on the streets.
 Many injuries and even deaths are preventable.

 Intentional injuries caused by acts of violence are increasingly recognized as a national public health concern.
 Abuse not only causes mental and physical pain, and in rare instances death, it also scars people emotionally to the point of their becoming abusers or perpetrators.
 This cycle may end up continuing from generation to generation.
 Violence can include firearm injuries and deaths, domestic violence, child abuse (both physical & sexual), and suicide.
 All forms of violence significantly increase the toll of human misery.

 The Injury Prevention Program is designed to reduce both unintentional and intentional injuries in the home and throughout the community.
 Education is provided through one-on-one activities of staff, as well as through community awareness activities.
 Along with education, it is important that injury prevention-related policies and environmental changes be made.

 Our Community Health Specialists are involved in a wide variety of injury prevention and/or safety coalitions, participate in or coordinate community events/conferences, and assist with local awareness campaigns.

 To schedule an educational presentation, meeting, or request some resources contact York City Bureau of Health at 717-849-2299.

 TV Tip-Overs, A Rising Trend in Injury Prevention: